Domino-Blockchain/domichain/docs/src/developing/lookup-tables.md

 ```

 > NOTE:
 > Address lookup tables can be **created** with either a `v0` transaction or a `legacy` transaction.
-But the Solana runtime can only retrieve and handle the additional addresses within a lookup table while using [v0 Versioned Transactions](./versioned-transactions.md#current-transaction-versions).
+But the Domichain runtime can only retrieve and handle the additional addresses within a lookup table while using [v0 Versioned Transactions](./versioned-transactions.md#current-transaction-versions).

 ## Add addresses to a lookup table